Parent and

 What staying with us looks like

 The Parent and Infant unit is made up of a large newly renovated kitchen, two living room spaces and individual ensuite bedrooms.
-There is a large team made up of Social Care staff, Social Workers, Clinical/Counselling Psychologists and Therapists.
+There is a large team made up of Social Care staff, Clinical/Counselling Psychologists and Infant Mental Health Professionals.
 The team are available 24/7 to offer feedback, guidance and advice throughout the assessment, in order for a parent to develop skills they need support with or may not have learned themselves when being parented.

 The team at Childhood Matters use a relational model to support parents to achieve their best recognise the right of all persons to be treated fairly with dignity and respect.
 Through these relationships we provide guidance and support to each individual client to develop their self-esteem and learning of parenting, life and social skills.
 There is a strong emphasis on realistic expectations and parent(s)’s capacity to change.